Skip to main content

 Support Seniors & Combat Loneliness:

-Invest in our seniors, that have given us so much!
+Invest in our seniors, who have given us so much!
 Help Befrienders combat loneliness in our senior population.
-The pandemic has exasperated the social isolation of our seniors, and the need for social interaction continues to grow.
+The pandemic has exacerbated the social isolation of our seniors, and the need for social interaction continues to grow.
 With your help, we can make a difference.
-Become a long-term match and be a Befriender for a senior or join our Lend-A-Hand task force and support seniors with seasonal needs.
+Become a long-term match and be a Befriender for a senior, or join our Lend-A-Hand task force and support seniors with seasonal needs or other in-home tasks.
+Supporting older adults' ability to age in place.

 The Impact of Loneliness